ome/ome-files-cpp/docs/sphinx/conversion.rst

     };

-Unlike the last example, the operator methods now have two arguments, both of which are variant types, and the :cpp:func:`apply_visitor` call is passed two variant objects in addition to the visitor object.
+Unlike the last example, the operator methods now have two arguments, both of which are variant types, and the :cpp:func:`visit` call is passed two variant objects in addition to the visitor object.
 This causes the templates to be expanded for all pairwise combinations of the possible types.
 When the types are not equal, the first templated operator is called, which always returns false.
 When the types are equal the second operator is called; this checks both operands are not null and then performs an equality comparison using the buffer contents.
 Given that all the operators are inline, we would hope that a good compiler would cause all the false cases to be optimized out after expansion.

 Variant example: VariantPixelBuffer SFINAE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^